LasneF/quobix.com/content/vacuum/rules/descriptions/operation-description.md

   - "oas3"
 ---

-Checks that an [Operation Object](https://swagger.io/specification/#operation-object) contains a `description` and that it meets a minimum number of words.
+Checks that an [Operation Object](https://swagger.io/specification/#operation-object) contains a `description` OR a `summary`and that it meets a minimum number of words.

-Descriptions for operations are **really important**.
+Descriptions and summaries for operations are **really important**.
 Documentation generation tools use this description as the main bulk of the documentation for the operation.

 It's amazing how often API authors leave this blank or don't put anything meaningful in here.

+The reason why both `description` and `summary` are checked?
+People tend to use them differently, sometimes omitting one, or the other, depending on how the specification is used.

 ## Why did this violation appear?

-An [Operation Object](https://swagger.io/specification/#operation-object) or more are missing a `description`, or the if there is one, it's got too few words to pass.
+An [Operation Object](https://swagger.io/specification/#operation-object) or more are missing a `description` AND `summary`, or the if there is one, it's got too few words to pass.

 ### Bad example